AfeefaDe/afeefa-messaging/README.md

 - needs information from `afeefa-backend-api` about outdated entries to send the emails
 - needs end points for entry editing, which are handed out to the users (data ok, data update, data delete ...)
 - where to keep the information, that some messaging happened?

+## Development
+1. set SMTP config for your mailing service
+2. set database config for messaging-related logging
+1. run root folder with `index.php` on php, e.g.
+`php -S localhost:3010`

+## Deployment
+1. checkout repo in a desired place
+2. Install all dependencies with composer (see *composer.json*)